Timeline of the M23 campaign (2025): 14–15 May

 On 14 May, renewed clashes erupted across Kalehe Territory.
-Bolstered by reinforcements from Bukavu and Goma and supplied with munitions, M23 launched operations to dislodge Wazalendo along National Road 2, a key route linking Bukavu to Goma.
-As the conflict intensified, civilians fled to the islets of Ihoka and Ishovu, while others sought refuge in Kajuchu, located in the neighboring Kabare Territory.
+Bolstered by reinforcements from Bukavu and Goma and supplied with munitions, M23 launched operations to dislodge Wazalendo along National Road 2, a key route that links Bukavu to Goma.
+Civilians fled to the islets of Ihoka and Ishovu, while others sought refuge in Kajuchu in the neighboring Kabare Territory.
 A report by the Goma and Karisimbi communal youth councils, covering the period from 25 April to 10 May, recorded at least 15 deaths, 110 homes attacked, nine bodies found, four kidnappings, six gunshot injuries, and three cases of mob justice, mainly in the neighborhoods of Mugunga, Ndosho, Kasika, Mabanga, Bujovu, Lac-Vert, Kyeshero, Himbi, Katindo, and Mapendo.
 Victims were reportedly targeted by M23 in military uniform.
 On 15 May, the Senate began reviewing an indictment request against President Kabila, not as former president, but as senator for life.
 The military prosecutor accused him of aiding M23's expansion through political and logistical support, citing remarks he made in a February 2025 Sunday Times interview praising the group, and his plans to re-enter DRC via M23-held areas.
 Key testimony came from Éric Nkuba Shebandu, a former advisor to Corneille Nangaa, who claimed to overhear Kabila in May 2023 advising Rwanda to destabilize President Tshisekedi politically rather than assassinate him.
 Kabila faces charges of insurrection, treason, war crimes complicity, and breaching legal duties tied to his former office.
 A Senate committee was formed to review the case within 72 hours, though internal disagreement emerged.
 Many legal experts and civil society voices argue that only Congress, not the Senate, can lift a former president's immunity under current law.
 That night, two local officers were murdered by unidentified gunmen on CEAVI Avenue in the Mugunga neighborhood of Karisimbi.